scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-h.md

 we saw that default certificate can be a default one matching the wildcard rather than `Kubernetes Ingress Controller Fake Certificate`, If the route is matching the wildcard ok.
 This also assumes CA is valid, more exactly root CA (-> [here](#chain-of-trust)).
 If the route is matching a specific DNS, certificate name will mismatch, see section ["This confirms, there are 3 possibilities"](#this-confirms-there-are-3-possibilities)
+This completes [this](6-use-linux-nameserver-part-f.md#adding-on-top-route-with-host-matching-dns-name-the-one-without-host-thus-matching-the-wildcard) OK close to real setup.
 We will have to define specific DNS at Openshift route level to override it as we did here in this document So E. was right we need a certif but it was not self signed but a domain mismatch (J.)
 Here we also have a wildcard: [DNS entry](./6-docker-bind-dns-use-linux-nameserver-rather-route53/fwd.coulombel.it.db)